 But there’s plenty more that goes into creating and maintaining a culture in the workplace that ensures compliance.

 Quick Look: What is Safety Culture?

-Pressed for time or want a quick reference guide to make sure you understand the ins and outs of a safety culture?
-Take a look at this list.
+Pressed for time or want a quick reference guide?
+To make sure you understand the in's and out's of a safety culture.

 - Health and safety is not the main workplace culture, but it is a subset.

-- It is the result of both group and individual behavioural patterns, perceptions, values, attitudes and competencies.
+- It is the result of both group and individual behavioral patterns, perceptions, values, attitudes and competencies.

 - A safety culture also represents the proficiency of how health and safety are followed in the workplace as well as the management’s proficiency.